 2. Enhancing Traditional RF Test

 NI VSTs feature both the fast measurement speed and small form factor of a production test box combined with the flexibility and high-performance expectation of instrument-grade box instruments.
 This gives the VST the ability to test standards such as 802.11ac with an error vector magnitude (EVM) of better than -45 dB (0.5%) at 5.8 GHz.
 In addition, the transmit, receive, baseband I/Q, and digital inputs and outputs all share a common user-programmable FPGA, making the VST much more powerful than traditional box instruments.

-Data reduction is a prime example, where decimation, channelization, averaging, and other custom algorithms allow the FPGA to perform the computationally intensive tasks.
-This decreases test time by reducing necessary data throughput and processing burden on the host, and it allows for increased averaging, which gives users a higher confidence in their measurement.
-Other examples of FPGA-based, user-defined algorithms include custom triggering, FFT engines, noise correction, inline filtering, variable delays, power-level servoing, and much more.
+Data reduction is a prime example of this power, where the FPGA is able to perform computationally intensive tasks such as decimation, channelization, averaging, and other custom algorithms.
+Having the FPGA perform these tasks decreases test time by reducing necessary data throughput and processing burden on the host, which allows for increased averaging, giving you higher confidence in your measurements.
+Other examples of FPGA-based, user-defined algorithms include custom triggering, FFT engines, noise correction, inline filtering, variable delays, and power-level servoing.

 Example: FPGA-Based DUT Control and Test Sequencing

-In addition to the baseband I/Q data of the RF receiver and transmitter, the PXI VST also features high-speed digital I/O directly connected to the user-programmable FPGA.
-This allows users to drastically reduce test times by implementing custom digital protocols to control the device under test (DUT).
-See Figure 2 below for an example.
-In addition to this, test sequencing can be performed on the FPGA, allowing the DUT to change states and sequence through tests in real time.
+In addition to the baseband I/Q data of the RF receiver and transmitter, the VST also features high-speed digital I/O directly connected to the user-programmable FPGA, as shown in Figure 2.
+This allows you to drastically reduce test times by implementing custom digital protocols to control the device under test (DUT).
+In addition, test sequencing can be performed on the FPGA, which allows the DUT to change states and sequence through tests in real time.